Atari 8-bit computers: 600XL and 800XL

-Atari had difficulty in transitioning manufacturing to Asia after closing its US factory in 1983.
-Originally intended to replace the 1200XL in mid-1983, the new models did not arrive until late that year.
-Although the 600XL/800XL were well positioned in terms of price and features, during the critical Christmas season they were available only in small numbers while the Commodore 64 was widely available.
-Brian Moriarty stated in ANALOG Computing that Atari "fail[ed] to keep up with Christmas orders for the 600 and 800XLs", reporting that as of late November 1983 the 800XL had not appeared in Massachusetts stores while 600XL "quantities are so limited that it's almost impossible to obtain".
+The Atari 800XL launched in North America and Great Britain in late November 1983, priced at $299 in the United States and £249 in the UK.
+Initial production delays meant only 60% of pre-ordered units were delivered by Christmas in North America, even with costly air freight imports.
+The entire 1983 production of approximately 400,000 Atari 600XL and 800XL units sold out by year-end.
+Significant quantities did not reach France and West Germany until April 1984, priced at 3200 francs and ~800 DM, respectively.
+A SECAM variant for France was available from June 1984 for 3500 francs.
+In Italy, the computer likely launched around the same time for 707,000 lire.

-After losing in the first nine months of the year, Atari that month announced that prices would rise in January, stating that it "has no intention of participating in these suicidal price wars."
-The 600XL and 800XL's prices in early 1984 were $50 higher than for the VIC-20 and Commodore 64.
+The trade press praised the 800XL for its high build quality, though opinions diverged regarding the quality of the keyboard and the external power supply.
+Some noted that BASIC Revision B, intended to be bug-free, introduced new, albeit less severe, errors.
+ANALOG Computing wrote in 1984:

-ANALOG Computing, writing about the 600XL in January 1984, stated that "the Commodore 64 and Tandy CoCo look like toys by comparison."
-The magazine approved of its not using the 1200XL's keyboard layout, and predicted that the XL's parallel bus "actually makes the 600 more expandable than a 400 or 800."
-While disapproving of the use of an operating system closer to the 1200XL's than the 400 and 800's, and the "inadequate and frankly disappointing" documentation, ANALOG concluded that "our first impression ... is mixed but mostly optimistic."
-The magazine warned, however, that because of "Atari's sluggish marketing", unless existing customers persuaded others to buy the XL models, "we'll all end up marching to the beat of a drummer whose initials are IBM."
-By March 1984, all of Atari's computer models were produced in Hong Kong by the Atari-Wong joint venture.
+Let's face it, these new XL machines are nothing more than repackaged 800s.
+That does not change the fact that Atari home computers are still the most versatile graphics machines you can buy for less than five thousand dollars.

 Unreleased XL models

 The high-end 1400XL and 1450XLD were announced alongside the 600XL and 800XL.
-They added a built-in 300 baud modem and a voice synthesizer, and the 1450XLD has a built-in double-sided floppy disk drive in an enlarged case, with a slot for a second drive.
-Atari BASIC is built into the ROM and the PBI at the back for external expansion.
+They were to add a built-in 300 baud modem and a voice synthesizer, and the 1450XLD a built-in double-sided floppy disk drive in an enlarged case, with a slot for a second drive.
+Atari BASIC was to be built into the ROM and the PBI at the back for external expansion.

 The 1400XL and the 1450XLD had their delivery dates pushed back, and in the end, the 1400XL was canceled outright, and the 1450XLD so delayed that it would never ship.
 Other prototypes which never reached market include the 1600XL, 1650XLD, and 1850XLD.
 The 1600XL was to have been a dual-processor model capable of running 6502 and 80186 code, and the 1650XLD is a similar machine in the 1450XLD case.
 These were canceled when James J. Morgan became CEO and wanted Atari to return to its video game roots.
 The 1850XLD was to have been based on the Lorraine chipset which became the Amiga.